Individual healthcare identifiers — Compliance obligations for state and territory healthcare providers

-If a healthcare provider organisation authorises an employee, or an employee of a contracted service provider, to collect IHIs on their behalf, the provider must notify the HI Service of that authorisation.
+If a healthcare provider organisation is authorised to collect IHIs for a particular purpose, an employee or an employee of a contracted service provider is also authorised to collect IHIs on their behalf, where their duties involve, or are reasonably connected to, implementing that purpose.

 Healthcare providers may only collect IHIs for the purpose of communicating or managing health information, as part of providing healthcare to a patient.
 It is an offence under the HI Act to collect an IHI from the HI Service for another purpose.

 Healthcare providers may collect IHIs for their existing patients through a bulk download from the HI Service.
 In this process a batch file with each patient’s identity details is provided to the HI Service and the HI Service will attempt to match the information with IHIs for those patients.
 The HI Service will only return IHIs when an exact match is found.
 If an exact match is not found, an error message will be returned to the healthcare provider.

 Healthcare providers should only download their patients’ IHIs if this is necessary for communicating or managing health information as part of providing the patient with healthcare.
 Healthcare providers should carefully consider whether they need to collect IHIs for patients who have not used their services for a long time.